 Massive quantities of snow accumulate as moist Pacific air moves over the St. Elias Mountains, feeding the St. Elias Icefields.
 Valley glaciers radiate out from the icefields, fed by the icefields themselves.
 Glacial movements are often immense and spectacular and the St. Elias Mountains are home to the greatest concentration of surging glaciers in North America.

 Surge type glaciers alternate between quiescent periods of slow movement and brief periods of fast surging motion when the toe of the glacier rapidly advances.
-During the quiescent period the glaciers continue to slowly flow, but ice gradually builds up in the accumulation area until a threshold is reached at which point ice is rapidly transferred down-glacier in a surge.
+During the quiescent period the glaciers continue to slowly flow, but ice gradually builds up in the reservoir zone until a threshold is reached at which point ice is rapidly transferred down-glacier in a surge.

 Since 1948 Nàłùdäy has surged five times, once about every fifteen years.
-This is the largest number of surges documented for any surging Yukon glacier.
 Even though the toe has rapidly and dramatically advanced each time, causing consternation, it hasn’t caused a complete blockage of the river.
 And a pattern is emerging.
 Each surge is a little less pronounced and doesn’t last quite as long as the previous one.

 Over the same period Nàłùdäy has undergone significant wasting, which is consistent with other glaciers in the region, and likely underlies the reduction in surge extent and duration.
 Even if a surge were to completely block the river today, Nàłùdäy's ice has thinned so much that the impounded lake would likely spill over the top of the ice dam before the rising lake waters would reach Haines Junction.
 That's good news for the Village.